Appraisal

 An appraisal differs from Appraised Value because the appraisal is the process and report, while appraised value is the value conclusion that comes out of that process.

 It also differs from Assessed Value.
-Assessed value is tied to property-tax administration, while an appraisal is used in the mortgage and valuation process.
+Assessed value is used mainly for property-tax administration, while an appraisal is used in the lending and valuation process.

 Knowledge Check